Escalante Grand Staircase UT 4/23-27/2025

 Sleep socks

 Farpoint Alpha Direct Socks.
-Loose-fitting to facilitate good circulation.
+Breathable, hydrophobic, and loose-fitting to facilitate good circulation while sleeping.

 g1